projectcalico/calico/docs/CalicoSwarm.md

 # Point this node at the etcd cluster
 ETCD_AUTHORITY=<manager_ip>:4001

-# Configure local Docker requests to be routed through Powerstrip.
-export DOCKER_HOST=localhost:2377
 ```

 ## Create containers and check connectivity.
-At this point, we should have a fully configured, Calico networked Swarm cluster.
+At this point we should have a fully configured Calico networked Swarm cluster.
 However, there are no workloads running on our cluster.
 Let's create a few containers and check their connectivity.
 We can run the following commands on the client node against the Swarm Manager using the -H flag.

 First, create profiles using calicoctl.
 These profiles will allow our containers to communicate.
 Run the following commands on your client node.
 ```